subaquatic-pierre/linux-tools/README.md

     sudo usermod -l oldname newname

-##### Lock user accout
+##### Lock user account

     sudo passwd -l username

-- l - lock account
+- l - Lock account
-- u - unlock account
+- u - Unlock account

 ##### Check expiration date of user password

     sudo chage -l username

-- l - list details
+- l - List details
-- d 0 - set number of days to expire to 0 this will disable account
+- d 0 - Set number of days to expire to 0 this will disable account
-- M 90 - set number of days after which a user needs to replace their password
+- M 90 - Set number of days after which a user needs to replace their password
-- m - set minimum number of days for password to be active, good if someone keeps changing their password back
+- m - Set minimum number of days for password to be active, good if someone keeps changing their password back

-#### Plugable Authentication Module
+_Plugable Authentication Module_

 Install this application to set minimum requirements for passwords.
 This increases password strength within the machine